-As outlined on the IRS website, there are three options to pay the IRS online with a credit card.
-Each one of these payment processors charges a different fee for paying federal income taxes depending on the type of card you use.
+As outlined on the IRS website, taxpayers have three options to pay the IRS online with a credit card.
+Each payment processor charges a different fee for paying federal income taxes, depending on the type of card you use.

 The IRS website also offers a table comparing debit and credit card payment processing fees assessed by each processor at various dollar amounts:

 Generally, you can expect two charges to show up on your credit card statement.
-The tax payment may show up as “United States Treasury Tax Payment” while the processing fee may be charged as “Tax Payment Convenience Fee”.
+The tax payment may appear as “United States Treasury Tax Payment,” while the processing fee may be charged as “Tax Payment Convenience Fee”.

-All three payment processors (PayUSAtax, Pay1040, OfficialPayments) confirm that the charge will process as a purchase and not a cash advance.
-So, you don't have to worry about getting hit with extra fees.
+All three payment processors (payUSAtax, Pay1040, and ACI Payments, Inc.) confirm that the charge will process as a purchase and not a cash advance.
+You don't have to worry about getting hit with extra fees.

-The size of your federal tax obligation and the credit cards you have are two key components of how to approach your tax payment.
+The size of your federal tax obligation and the credit cards you have are two key components of approaching your tax payment.
 Taxpayers looking to maximize the rewards from their federal tax payment should consider the following strategies:

 In recent years, credit card sign-up bonuses have swelled in size.
 But so have spending requirements.
 Previously unheard-of 100,000-point sign-up bonuses are much more commonplace.
-However, these bonuses generally require up to $15,000 in spending across a three-month time frame.
+However, some of these bonuses have very high spending requirements across a three-month period.

-The Ink Business Preferred® Credit Card offers exactly that: 100,000 points after you spend $15,000 on purchases in the first 3 months from account opening.
-Cardholders might not typically spend that much in a three month period.
+The Ink Business Preferred® Credit Card offers exactly that: 100,000 points after you spend $8,000 on purchases in the first 3 months from account opening.
+Cardholders might not typically spend that much in a three-month period.
 However, a large income tax bill might boost spending enough to meet the bonus threshold.

 For those not looking to sign up for a new credit card, there are still potential milestone spend levels that earn notable travel perks.
-For example, Hilton Honors American Express Surpass® Card cardholders earn a Weekend Night Reward after spending $15,000 on purchases on your card in a calendar year.
+For example, Hilton Honors American Express Surpass® Card cardholders earn a Free Night Reward after spending $15,000 on purchases on their card in a calendar year.

-As with the example above, you can pay just $280.50 in fees to make a $15,000 tax payment.
-The ability to earn a free weekend night at any Hilton portfolio property worldwide at this price can be an absolute steal.
-Without even leaving the United States, many of Hilton's luxury hotel properties charge rates twice or even three times as high as the processing fee.
+You can pay just $277.50 in fees to make a $15,000 tax payment.
+The ability to earn a free night valid at almost any Hilton portfolio property worldwide at this price can be an absolute steal.
+Without even leaving the United States, many of Hilton's luxury hotel properties charge rates two to three times higher than the processing fee.

 For American Express Membership Rewards enthusiasts, The Blue Business® Plus Credit Card from American Express credit card will earn 2X Membership Rewards points on the first $50,000 of spend in a calendar year, then 1 point per dollar above that.

-The Sapphire Reserve allows cardholders to redeem Ultimate Rewards points for 1.5 cents each through Chase's portal.
+The Sapphire Reserve allows cardholders to redeem Ultimate Rewards points for 1.5 cents each through Chase's travel portal.
 Otherwise, the portal redemption value of Chase points maxes out at 1.25 cents each.
-Earning 1.5X points redeemable for 1.5 cents each means an overall spend reward of 2.25%.
-Otherwise, the maximum reward on spending nets to just 1.875%— which is a negligible margin above the lowest processing fee available.
+Earning 1.5X points redeemable for 1.5 cents each means an overall spending reward of 2.25%.
+At a 1.25-cent redemption value, the spending nets a 1.875% return — which is just enough to cover the lowest processing fee available.

-Collectors of Citi ThankYou Points who hold both a Citi® Double Cash Card and a Citi Premier℠ Card or Citi Prestige® Card card can earn 2X ThankYou Points paying their taxes with their Citi Double Cash.
-The Citi Double Cash has no upper limit to how much spend earns 2X points as well.
+Collectors of Citi ThankYou Points who hold both a Citi Double Cash® Card and a Citi Premier® Card or Citi Prestige® Card card can earn 2X ThankYou Points paying their taxes with their Citi Double Cash, which has no annual earning limits.

-At a time of travel advisories and restrictions, points and miles may have taken a bit of a backseat.
-Instead, taxpayers might seek out the best available cashback rewards from credit card spend.
-Thankfully, there are several credit cards that offer 2% or greater cashback on all purchases.
+If you already have enough miles or are short on cash, points and miles may take a backseat.
+Instead, taxpayers might seek out the best available cash-back rewards from credit card spend.
+Thankfully, there are several credit cards that offer 2% or greater cash back on all purchases.

-In addition to the aforementioned Citi Double Cash, the Capital One® Spark® Cash for Business also offers unlimited 2% cashback on all purchases.
-The American Express Blue Business Cash™ Card also earns 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.
-Even using the payment processor with the highest fee percentage (OfficialPayments, 1.99%) means those earning 2% cash back will come out ahead from their payment.
+In addition to the aforementioned Citi Double Cash, the Capital One Spark Cash Plus also offers unlimited 2% cash back on all purchases.
+The The American Express Blue Business Cash™ Card also earns 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1% (issued as a statement credit).
+Even using the payment processors with the highest 1.98% fee means those earning 2% cash back will come out ever-so-slightly ahead on their payment.

-Those who hold the Bank of America® Premium Rewards® Credit Card can potentially earn even more than 2% cashback.
-The card earns 1.5% cashback on general purchases.
-However, those with significant assets with Bank of America and related accounts earn up to a 75% bonus on these earnings.
+Those who hold the Bank of America® Premium Rewards® credit card can potentially earn even more than 2% cash back.
+The card earns 1.5% cash back on general purchases.
+However, those with significant assets with Bank of America and related accounts earn up to a 75% bonus on these earnings, thanks to the Preferred Rewards program.
 That means cardholders can earn up to 2.625% on their federal tax payments.
-Given the high asset requirement to realize that reward level, this option may not be for everyone.
+Given the $100,000 asset requirement to reach that reward level, this option isn't for everyone.

 Other Benefits of IRS Credit Card Payments

 Tax payments can be split between multiple credit cards.
 That can be especially helpful for those with high tax obligations.
-This provides taxpayers the opportunity to earn multiple credit card sign-up bonuses, perhaps one card a piece for those married filing jointly.
-Or, you can split payments to reach the spend requirement on one sign-up bonus and then work toward a different credit card spend threshold with the remainder of the payment.
+This provides taxpayers the opportunity to earn multiple credit card sign-up bonuses — perhaps one card apiece for those married filing jointly.
+Alternatively, you can split payments to reach the spending requirement on one sign-up bonus and then work toward a different credit card's spending threshold with the remainder of the payment.

-It doesn't make sense to incur a 1.87% fee if you aren’t getting at least 1.87% worth of credit card rewards on the purchase.
-If you are smart about which card to use to make a tax payment, you should have no trouble meeting this requirement.
+It doesn't make sense to incur a 1.85% fee if you aren’t getting at least 1.85% worth of credit card rewards on the purchase.
+If you know which card to use to make a tax payment, you should have no trouble meeting this requirement.